desy-ml/3d-assets/README.md

 ### Institutions

-The development of Cheetah is a joint effort by members of the following institutions:
+The development of these assets was supported by the following institutions:

 <img src="images/desy.png" alt="DESY" style="width: 5em;" vspace="2em"/>&nbsp;&nbsp;